Cinema of China: 2010s–present

 During this period, the technical level of Chinese domestic animation production has been established comprehensively, and 3D animation films have become the mainstream.
 However, as more and more foreign films (such as ones from Japan, Europe, and the United States) are being imported into China, Chinese animated works is left in the shadows of these animated foreign films.

 It was only with the release of 《西游记之大圣归来》Monkey King: Hero Is Back in 2015, a computer-animated film, that Chinese animated works took back the rein.
 The film was a huge hit and broke the record for Chinese domestic animated movies with CN¥956 million at China's box office.
 After the success of Journey to the West, several other high-quality animated films were released, such as《大鱼海棠》 Big Fish and Begonia and 《白蛇缘起》 White Snake.
 Though none of these movies made headway in regards to the box office, they did make filmmakers more and more interested in animated works.

 This all changed with the breakthrough animated film, 《哪吒之魔童降世》Ne Zha.
 Released in 2019, it became the second highest-grossing film of all time in China, the highest-grossing animated non-English film, and the highest-grossing animated film in a single territory.
-It was with this film that Chinese animated films, as a medium, finally broke the notion in China that domestic animated films are only for children.
-With Nezha, and a spinoff, Jiang Ziya, Chinese animation has now come to be known as a veritable source of entertainment for all ages.
+It was with this film that Chinese animated films, as a medium, broke the notion in China that domestic animated films are only for children.
+With Nezha, and a spinoff, Jiang Ziya, Chinese animation has now come to be known as a considerable source of entertainment for all ages.